cedmax/youmightnotneed/src/content/lodash.md

-# YOU MIGHT NOT NEED LODASH
+# YOU MIGHT NOT NEED **LODASH**

-Just to be clear: **you should use Lodash**.
+But **you should use Lodash**.

 It's a great library, well crafted, battle tested and with a very skilled and active community contributing. **The goal of this project is _NOT_ to provide drop in replacements**, but to show how achieve similar functionalities in plain Javascript, to understand how things work behind the hood.

 Being a lerning platform, **some implementations have been simplified to make them more digestible, and they might miss edge cases** covered in the original version.